-On the first day of high school journalism class, Nora Ephron’s teacher taught the class how to write a lede.
+It was the first day of high school journalism class for American journalist and filmmaker Nora Ephron.
+The subject of the day was how to write a lede.
 He began with a set of facts:

 “Kenneth L. Peters, principal of Beverly Hills High School, announced today that the faculty of the high school will travel to Sacramento on Thursday for a colloquium on new teaching methods.
 Speaking there will be anthropologist Margaret Mead, educator Robert Maynard Hutchins, and several others.”

 Then Mr. Simms asked the students to write the lede for a news story based on those facts.
 The lede (or lead), considered an important part of a news story, is meant to catch the reader’s interest and draw them into reading the rest of the story.
 It should convey the main point of the story very concisely.